 Side effects are generally mild but can include dermatitis and irritation at the site of application.
 In some cases, minoxidil has caused hair to grow in unwanted places as a result of it coming into contact with areas other than the top of the head.

-Finasteride (better known as Propecia) comes in pill-form and is taken once daily.
+Finasteride (better known as Propecia) comes in pill form and is taken once daily.
 Depending on your lifestyle, you might consider taking a pill once per day less inconvenient than applying a foam or liquid twice per day.
 Then again, maybe not.

 Although rare, certain side effects have been observed in men using finasteride.
-These can include sexual side effects like erectile dysfunction and low lidibo.
+These can include sexual side effects like erectile dysfunction and low libido.
 The risk of side effects is one of the reasons why finasteride is available by prescription only, whereas minoxidil doesn’t require one.

 An issue as widespread and well-known as hair loss demands to be well-studied to make sure men are getting proper treatment for male-pattern baldness and aren’t relying on magic.
 Several studies have shown that minoxidil outperforms the placebo in terms of both stopping hair loss and encouraging further hair growth.

 As for finasteride, a study of almost 1800 men who took a 1mg caplet every day for two years showed that 83% of participants showed no further hair loss.
-What’s more, half of participants showed improved hair growth after the first year, and two-thirds after the end of the second.
+What’s more, half of the participants showed improved hair growth after the first year and two-thirds after the end of the second.
 Some studies have also pointed to serious benefits with respect to hair loss when both finasteride and minoxidil are taken together.